byui-cse/cse212-csharp/docs/lesson01/prepare.md

 ### Scientific Method
 It can be daunting to try to solve a problem (especially if you are constrained by time in an interview).
 While it can be tempting to either dive into code or dive into the internet to find help, we want to develop engineering discipline in our work.
 When we learned about science, we were introduced to the scientific method.

-{% include image.html url="scientific_method.jpeg" description="Shows a flow chart representing the scientific method.
+{% include image.html url="scientific_method.jpg" description="Shows a flow chart representing the scientific method.
 The process goes: Problem Statement, Research, Hypothesis, Experiment, and then Conclusions.
 If the conclusions suggest that the problem is solved, then we can finish knowing we have the answer.
 If the conclusions suggest that the problem is not solved, then we return back up to the Research step." caption="Scientific Method" %}

 ### Four Step Process